ContextSwitchWang/DefinitionPullingToolSet/Spec.md

 #.
 Write the vocabularies one line per word in text files  which must be ended with `.sc` extension.
 You want to use multiple files thus only changed ones will be rebuilt.

 #.
-Run `automake.sh` in the same directory to generate Makefile
+Run `automake.sh` in the same directory of the source files to generate Makefile

 #.
 In the same directory run `make`.
 When you do that `get.sh` will be run for every source file modified since last build.